Climdyn/qgs/documentation/source/files/user_guide.rst

 * :attr:`~.params.QgParams.ground_params` for :class:`~.params.GroundParams`.
 * :attr:`~.params.QgParams.otemperature_params` for :class:`~.params.GroundTemperatureParams`.

-The parameters inside these structures can be changed by passing a dictionnary of the new values to the :meth:`~.params.QgParams.set_params` method.
-For example, if one want to change the
+The parameters inside these structures can be changed by passing a dictionary of the new values to the :meth:`~.params.QgParams.set_params` method.
+For example, if one wants to change the
 Coriolis parameter :math:`f_0` and the static stability of the atmosphere :math:`\sigma`, one has to write:

 .. code:: ipython3

     model_parameters.set_params({'f0': 1.195e-4, 'sigma':0.14916})

 where :obj:`model_parameters` is an instance of the :class:`~.params.QgParams` class.
-This method will find where the parameters are stored and will peform the subsitution.
-However, some parameters may not have an unique name, for instance there is a parameter :attr:`T0` for the stationary solution :math:`T_0` of the 0-th order temperature for both the atmosphere and the ocean.
-In this case, one need to find to which parameter class the parameter belong, and then call the :meth:`set_params` of the corresponding object.
+This method will find where the parameters are stored and will perform the substitution.
+However, some parameters may not have a unique name, for instance there is a parameter :attr:`T0` for the stationary solution :math:`T_0` of the 0-th order temperature for both the atmosphere and the ocean.
+In this case, one need to find out which part of the structure the parameter belongs to, and then call the :meth:`set_params` of the corresponding object.
 For example, changing the parameter :attr:`~.params.AtmosphericTemperatureParams.T0` in the atmosphere can be done with:

 .. code:: ipython3